Plandroid Help Documentation

 (Note that if you use the Auto-size Ducts toolbar tool (automatically size

-ducts tool), the duct flows will instead be set to whatever flow is required to supply the specified zones regardless of the output of your selected unit - and the ducting will be sized to handle that flow.)
+ducts tool), the duct flows will also be set to whatever flow is required to supply the specified zones regardless of the output of your selected unit - and the ducting will be sized to handle that flow.)

 The air flow calculations necessitate some simplifications, and are indicative results.
 You should perform your own detailed calculations if you require higher levels of accuracy.